- 0.1 Tower T14001 Airwave Low Fat Air Fryer

 An impressive feature of the Airwave fryer is the extender ring add-on, taking the capacity up from 12 litres to 17 litres, in effect 2 cooking platforms, with separators, giving you plenty of room to cook entire meals with it.

-This fryer doesn’t come with a rotating paddle like the Tefal and other models do and in our tests, this resulted in some unevenly cooked chips and wedges, although they were rather a thick cut.
+This fryer doesn’t come with a rotating paddle like the Tefal, and other models do, and in our tests, this resulted in some unevenly cooked chips and wedges, although they were instead a thick cut.
 Thin fries would probably cook no problem.

 One concern we want to raise with this model is the glass bowl.
-While allowing easy viewing of your food during cooking, the bowl and lid get very hot so if you have children in the house, then consider this from a safety point of view.
-The lid itself contains the heating element and as it’s not hinged, you have to be careful where you place it due to how hot it becomes.
-Again, consider the safety of this if you have children around and if worktop space is limited.
-We would like to have seen a hinged lid but given the extender ring feature, making this possible would have been a challenge for the designers.
+While allowing easy viewing of your food during cooking, the bowl and lid get very hot so if you have children in the house, consider this from a safety point of view.
+The lid contains the heating element, and as it’s not hinged, you have to be careful where you place it due to how hot it becomes.
+Again, consider the safety of this if you have children around and if the worktop space is limited.
+We would like to have seen a hinged lid, but given the extender ring feature, making this possible would have been a challenge for the designers.

 Cleaning the unit is easy, with the removal parts being detachable and dishwasher-safe.